 Need some good walking shoes?
 I get mine from REI because I love their return policy.

 The Molly Brown House

 You’ll start the walk at the historic Molly Brown house (1340 Pennsylvania).
 A place to spend a few bucks where you’ll be richly rewarded with a good tour, you can also just enjoy the outside of the home.
 Molly Brown, who notoriously survived the sinking of the Titanic and also survived the shunning of Denver’s society, lived here with her husband.
 They bought the William Lang-designed home for $30000 from the Larges.
-Its Queen Anne style architecture has mostly stayed in tact despite the home becoming a boarding house, deteriorating, and finally be restored.
+Its Queen Anne style architecture has mostly stayed intact despite the home becoming a boarding house, deteriorating, and finally, being restored.

 Stop by Pablo’s Coffee for a treat as you head south down Pennsylvania St.

 Another William Lang-designed home at 1200 Pennsylvania, this 1889 Romanesque Revival housed the real estate entrepreneur, Walter Dunning.
 He sold it to Mitchell Benedict and his family.
 Benedict served as the city attorney, helped design the state capitol, and had a hand in the creation of Riverside cemetery.
 It was turned into apartments in the early 1900s and has since been restored.

 The Capitol Hill Mansion Bed and Breakfast Inn

 Previously known as the Keating House, this 1891 mansion was designed by Rieche, Carter, and Smith at 1207 Pennsylvania.
 The Keatings dabbled in many businesses; most noticeably Jeffrey Keating founded the McPhee and McGinnity Lumber Company.
 You can read an extensive history of this house and the lots it sits on by exploring the Inn’s website.